PeterCamilleri/CX16/vm/sweet_16.md

     .byte <(target-1)
     .byte >(target-1)

+### JS - Jump to a Submarine

+The Jump to a Subroutine (JS) op code is mapped into unused op-code $0D.
+It works similar to the existing Branch to a Subroutine (BS) except with a full 16-bit address.
+Using it is simple:

+    js target

+Note:
+* The status is set to point to R0 with carry cleared.

 ### Exit Simulation

 In order to facilitate testing code with the sim65, an op code has been added